-Magazine Law Group cares about the issue of distracted driving.
+Magazine & Light Law Group cares about the issue of distracted driving.
 That’s why the team launched a campaign of going into local schools and delivering presentations to driver education classes.
 Magazine Law hired a tow truck to bring a totaled car that was destroyed due to distracted driving, and Magazine Law showed this car to students while giving their presentation.
 Getting students up close and personal with a car that was destroyed (and the driver killed) delivered the message that distracted driving is lethal.

 Magazine & Light Law Group will continue educating the community about the threat that distracted driving poses to drivers, their passengers, and other motorists, passengers, bicyclists, and pedestrians on the road.
 And if you or someone you know has been the victim of a distracted-driving accident, please call Magazine & Light Law Group at 727-499-9900.